WARNING MESSAGE! You cannot use our premixes with calcium as a sprinkle on any other pet foods!

-A customer tried some organic Psyllium husk powder to her cats meals and was successful.
+A customer tried some organic Psyllium husk powder to her felines meals and was successful.
 Here is what she told me.

 Tips on giving pills

-- Crush them into a powder if kitty won’t eat them straight out or if you don’t want to pill the cat.
+- Crush them into a powder if kitty won’t eat them straight out or if you don’t want to pill the feline.

 - Take crushed pills and lace it with just a little chicken liver powder.

-- Get the famous 4 Flags Over Aspen Cat Sack.
-The cat stays calm while trimming nails, giving pills or teeth cleaning.
+- Get the famous 4 Flags Over Aspen feline Sack.
+The feline stays calm while trimming nails, giving pills or teeth cleaning.

-Help your Kitty get healthier by changing to a raw diet, supplemented with
+Help your feline become healthier by changing to a homemade raw meat cat food diet, supplemented with “My Natural Cat”.